flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - CAT I - Operators have a list of runways that are authorized to use Autoland with CAT I

 !!! danger "Low Visibility Operations (LVO) Not Enforced"
     If the flight crew opts to perform an Autoland on a CAT II / CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.

-    Crews should be alert to ILS beam / signal contamination since the LOC/GS signal strength may not be guaranteed.
+    Crews should be alert to ILS beam / signal contamination, since the LOC/GS signal strength may not be guaranteed.

 CAT I runway considerations before using Autoland: